fredrikwarfvinge/fredrikwarfvinge.github.io/_posts/2024-01-18-demo-rescue-hashicorp-vault-raft.markdown

   - vault
   - demo
 ---
-# Rescue Vault from a broken raft setup

 All code can be found on [GitHub](https://github.com/fredrikwarfvinge/demos-vault-raft-lost-quorum){:target="_blank"}

 This is a simple demonstration of how to rescue Vault from a broken quorum from a bad setup (2 nodes) and finally what happens if you are following the suggested 3 or more node setup and one node fails.